1001 Small Business Ideas

 Looking for small business ideas to start?
-Find more than 1,000 suggestions for starting your own business in our comprehensive list of business ideas.
-Start by reading the tips on how to choose the best business for you.
-Then find a profitable business in the list that follows.
+Find more than 1,000 business ideas in our comprehensive list of suggestions for starting your own business.
+Start by reading the tips on what business to start.
+Then find a good business idea for you in the list that follows.

 What’s the best business to start?

-It’s something you know how to do and can do well.
+- What do you know how to do and can do well?

-It’s something you like to do and wouldn’t mind doing day after day.
+- What do you like to do and wouldn’t mind doing daily?

-It’s something with a broad enough appeal to sell on a steady basis.
+- What has a broad enough appeal to sell on a steady basis?

-It can be sold at a price that will cover all your expenses and overhead plus return a healthy profit.
+- What can be sold at a price that will cover expenses and overhead and return a healthy profit?

-You have or can raise sufficient funds to get the business started and keep it running until it becomes a profitable venture.
+- Do you have or can you raise sufficient funds to start the business and keep it running until it becomes a profitable?

-Without further ado, onto the list of business ideas.
+We’ve grouped the business ideas into categories to make it easier to find concepts that match your interests and skills.
 To get to the businesses in any category, just click on the category name below.
 Alternately, you can just scroll through the entire list of business ideas to find one that stirs your interest.